- What Is Fatigue?

 With physical fatigue, your muscles cannot do things as easily as they used to.
 You might notice this when you climb stairs or carry bags of groceries.

-, it may be difficult to concentrate for as long as you used to.
+With psychological fatigue, it may be difficult to concentrate for as long as you used to.
 In severe cases, you might not feel like getting out of bed in the morning and doing your regular daily activities.

 Fatigue is one of two main ways the body warns you about a problem.
 The other warning is pain.
 Most of us pay attention to pain, and stop whatever causes us pain.
 We don't pay as much attention to fatigue.
 One reason might be that fatigue sneaks up on us: it usually gets worse so slowly that we don't even notice.